rsh249/semester-biology/materials/projects.md

 ## What does a project involve

-Projects can involve programming, databases, or both.
+Projects can involve programming, data visualization and analytics, or all of the above.
 They should be on something you are excited about.

 As a rough guideline projects should represent ~30-40 hours of work.
 Some class